2206080/CS220AU-DP-2022/README.md

 - 2022-11-27 Locating related images that may be of interest on the website
 - 2022-11-28 Complete text review, major changes to some sections, and addition of new text; after receiving feedback, I will decide whether to chance or alter.
 - 2022-12-11 failed attempt to insert an image,
+- 2022-12-13 implemented two images, one of vrmap and the other an edited image from website, analysis improved
 <br>